 - Pour in 1 cup red winethen use a wooden spoon to pick up any browned bits at the bottom of the pan.
 Cook for about 2 to 3 minutes to reduce the red wine a bit.

-- To the Dutch Oven, stir in 28 ounce can, crushed tomatoes, 28 ounce can, diced tomatoes (drain excess liquid), 4 ounces tomato paste, 4 ounces water, 1 bay leaf, 1 teaspoon dried oregano, 1 teaspoon dried basil, 1 teaspoon ground fennel, 1 teaspoon salt, and ½ teaspoon black pepper.
+- To the Dutch Oven, stir in 28 ounce can, crushed tomatoes, 28 ounce can, diced tomatoes (drain excess liquid), 4 ounces tomato paste, 4 ounces water, 1 bay leaf, 1 teaspoon dried oregano, 1 teaspoon dried basil, 1 teaspoon ground fennel, 1 teaspoon kosher salt, and ½ teaspoon black pepper.

 - Add in the browned pork.
 Cover with the pot cover or lid.
 Braise in oven for about 2 ½ to 3 hours.
 Pork should pull apart easily.
 The internal temperature should be at least 165°F/74°C.